scalalandio/chimney/docs/docs/cookbook.md

 !!! warning

-    If your extension is compiled with Scala 2, remember that quotes referencing companion objects of classes from your module may not resolve correctly at the downstream macro-expansion site - route such calls through a plain (companion-less) helper `object`, fully qualified inside the quote.
-Scala 3 is unaffected.
+    If your extension is compiled with Scala 2, remember that quotes referencing companion objects of classes defined in your own module may not resolve correctly at the downstream macro-expansion site ([hearth#320](https://github.com/kubuszok/hearth/issues/320)) - route such calls through a plain (companion-less) helper `object`, fully qualified inside the quote.
+Companions of types coming from your dependencies (e.g. protobuf classes) are unaffected, and so is Scala 3.
 Also remember that on Scala 3 the artifact must be **loadable by your users' compiler** - build it on the oldest Scala 3 (LTS) version you want to support.